What Is a Signed Lithograph?

 By understanding the basic principles of lithography, you’ll be better equipped to appreciate the unique qualities of lithographs and other types of prints.
 So why not take a closer look at this fascinating printmaking process today?

-Have you ever wondered what makes a lithograph “signed”?
-Well, let me tell you, a signed lithograph is a print that has been authenticated by the artist through their signature, which adds to its value and authenticity.
+A signed lithograph is a print that has been authenticated by the artist through their signature, which adds to its value and authenticity.
 This provides assurance to the buyer that the print is an original work of the artist and not a mere reproduction.

 For collectors and enthusiasts, the signature on a lithograph serves as a connection to the artist and their work, making it a valuable addition to any collection.
 However, it’s important to note that not all lithographs are signed, and the absence of a signature does not mean the print is not genuine.